 We are committed to enriching lives by helping individuals and communities achieve their best health.
 Since 2012, CCHA, in collaboration with Security Health Plan, has offered community health grants and stipends supporting local initiatives, program and processes that address community health needs.

-This coalition is a conglomerate of community coalitions dedicated to substance abuse prevention.
+This coalition is a collection of community coalitions dedicated to substance use prevention.
 It provides support through funding, training and advocacy to the county and tribal nation coalitions in Marshfield Clinic Health System’s service area.
 Working with the community coalitions, Northwoods Coalition makes a larger collective impact to reduce substance use and create strong, healthier communities.

 Wisconsin Afterschool Network

 Our Center for Community Health Advancement team supports the Wisconsin Afterschool Network through advocacy and professional development for childcare providers.
 The Network’s goal is to ensure all children in our state have the opportunity to attend high-quality afterschool and out-of-school programs year-round.
 These programs provide opportunities and interventions for at-risk youth.